slowernews/hamster-system/README.md

 Organize your documents and workflow.
 An ultra-simple implementation of [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done)<sup> 1</sup><sup> 2</sup>, using:

-- Hamster-folder for documents management, based on:
+- *Hamster-folder* for documents management, inspired in:
   - [Twitter](https://twitter.com/)'s concept of *#* and *@* as the basis of the project folders notation.
   - [SemVer](http://www.semver.org/) for file versioning.
-- Hamster-note for workflow management, based on:
+- *Hamster-note* for workflow management, inspired:
-  - [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) for workflow organization in [Evernote](https://www.evernote.com/)
+  - [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) for workflow organization in [Evernote](https://www.evernote.com/).

 ###So, how can you start?